Nordhausen, Thuringia: 1900 to present

 On 18 July the Soviet administration created the Institute Rabe to develop Soviet rocket technology on the basis of the substantially more sophisticated V-2 rockets.
 In May 1946 the Institute was subsumed into the new Institute Nordhausen, under an expanded programme of research across the Soviet occupation zone, including a new Institute Berlin.
 On 22 October 1946, under Operation Osoaviakhim, 10–15,000 German scientists, engineers and their families were deported to the Soviet Union, including around 300 from Nordhausen.
 Transplanted along with their equipment, many of the scientists and their families lived there until the early 1950s.

 Nordhausen became part of East Germany in 1949.
-It was administered within Bezirk Erfurt since 1952.
+It was administered as part of Bezirk Erfurt from 1952.
 The reconstruction of Nordhausen took a long time during the 1950s and 1960s and was carried out in modern architectural style.
 Town hall, the cathedral and St. Blaise's Church were the only rebuilt historic monuments.
 The Uprising of 1953 in East Germany found a centre in Nordhausen, because the living conditions within the destroyed city were still bad, and the people were exceedingly dissatisfied.
 Only the Soviet army could defeat the uprising.
 Within the GDR, Nordhausen was the centre of tobacco and liqueur production.

 After the German reunification of 1990, Nordhausen was made part of the recreated state of Thuringia.
 The 1990s brought an economic crisis with high unemployment rates, and many uncompetitive communist-era factories had to close.
-Nevertheless, the local industry revived after the crisis.
-Since 2000 the economy is growing again, with the unemployment rate decreasing and Nordhausen consolidated as the urban centre of northern Thuringia.
+Nevertheless, local industry revived after the crisis.
+Since 2000 the economy has been growing again, with the unemployment rate decreasing and Nordhausen has established itself as the urban centre of northern Thuringia.
 The Nordhausen University of Applied Sciences was founded in 1997, attracting students to the town.
 The Landesgartenschau (Land's horticultural exhibition) in 2004 was an impetus to further urban development.